crawfis/TempleRun1-NoArt/README.md

 ## How to Run

 This was created with Unity 2023.2.3f1 (Localization will need 2023.3 with the new Binding for UI Toolkit).
 To Run, Open the Bootstrap scene.
 I did not include the script that automatically loads the first scene on Play.
+This will only display some text.
+Use the 'A' key to turn left and the 'D' key to turn right.
+Different config files can control the difficulty.
+If you want a simple 3D environment, the [package](https://github.com/crawfis/TempleRun1-NoArt/blob/TempleRun3D/EndlessRunnerVisuals.unitypackage) can be imported to have a nice 3D Temple Run.
+It does not support T-junctions, so the TrackManager was slightly modified.
+Otherwise it works with the existing events, separating the art from the basic gameplay.

 ## Rethinking Temple Run